Burden of proof (law): Standards of proof in the United Kingdom

-The civil standard is also used in criminal trials in relation to those defenses which must be proven by the defendant (for example, the statutory defense to drunk in charge that there was no likelihood of the accused driving while still over the alcohol limit).
+The civil standard is also used in criminal trials in relation to those defences which must be proven by the defendant (for example, the statutory defence to drunk in charge that there was no likelihood of the accused driving while still over the alcohol limit).
 However, where the law does not stipulate a reverse burden of proof, the defendant need only raise the issue and it is then for the prosecution to negate the defence to the criminal standard in the usual way (for example, that of self-defence).

-Prior to the decision of the House of Lords in Re B (A Child) [2008] UKHL 35 there had been some confusion – even at the Court of Appeal – as to whether there was some intermediate standard, described as the 'heightened standard'.
+Prior to the decision of the House of Lords in Re B (A Child) [2008] UKHL 35, there had been some confusion – even at the Court of Appeal – as to whether there was some intermediate standard, described as the 'heightened standard'.
 The House of Lords found that there was not.
 As the above description of the American system shows, anxiety by judges about making decisions on very serious matters on the basis of the balance of probabilities had led to a departure from the common law principles of just two standards.
 Baroness Hale said:

 The task for the tribunal then when faced with serious allegations is to recognize that their seriousness generally means they are inherently unlikely, such that to be satisfied that a fact is more likely than not the evidence must be of a good quality.
 But the standard of proof remains 'the balance of probabilities'.

+In competition law cases, the standard of proof is the civil standard ("beyond reasonable doubt") subject, because of the financial penalties involved, to a heightened requirement that strong and compelling evidence commensurate with the seriousness of the case against an alleged offender must be found.

+Standards of proof in Australia

+In Australia, two standards of proof are applied at common law: the criminal standard and the civil standard.
+It is possible for other standards of proof to be applied where required by law.